 At the tender age of 12, Julian Kulski swore an oath of secrecy and became a freedom fighter in the underground resistance to Germany’s occupation of his native Poland in World War II.
 The German invasion in 1939 shattered the middle-class life of his prominent Christian family in Warsaw, toppled the country’s democratic government, and replaced Poland’s traditional flag and its symbolic white eagle with the Nazi swastika.
 Julian’s father and uncle had been heroes in Poland’s war for independence from Russia in 1919.
 That legacy inspired the boy’s patriotism and determination to fight for freedom, family, friends, and Poland until American soldiers rescued him from a German prison camp at the end of the war.
 He was then 16.

-Click here to read a review of the book.
+Click here to read a review of the book and click here to view a trailer for the DVD.